Skip to content

 Context switching research suggests 15-30 minutes of productivity lost per meeting in transition time.
 Preparation adds more.
 A 1-hour meeting may actually cost 1.5-2 hours of productive time per attendee.
 The calculator shows only the meeting hour itself — actual opportunity cost is higher.

-How should I use this number?
+How to use this number?

 Share it with meeting organizers.
 Suggest async alternatives for recurring status updates.
 Decline meetings that don't specify clear deliverables.
 Use the 'is this meeting worth X units' framing to trim both unnecessary meetings and unnecessary attendees.
 The number makes the trade-off concrete.